Team-Immersive-Intelligence/.github/profile/README.md

 - Java Programmer - who will join Code Department    in the coding efforts
 - Sound Designer - for making various Machine Noises™

+For more positions and for contact to apply for them check our [site](https://www.iiteam.net/#new-members).

 ## What else do you do?
 Aside all mentioned above, we also do research on new technologies in minecraft modding, such as
 - our 3D model format - AMT and a plugin for Blockbench, related to it